iranzo/iranzo.github.io/content/redkendoc/redken-en.md

 - `/gofertas remove <words>` to remove a new word to the ofertas watch
 - `/gofertas show` to show the words being watched

+#### Special notes

+- Use 'word' for regular substring match in include
+- Use '!word' for regular substring exclude
+- Use '$word' for whole word matching in include

 ## User/chat configuration

 - common